 Still got questions and want to know more?
 Check out our Tyre Walls Frequently Asked Questions page.

 BETTER SILAGE, REDUCED FEED COSTS, MORE MILK AND LESS HASSLE

 Cornwall, 2013 "Best thing we've ever used.
 The staff are all laughing and joking when they are sheeting up.
 Unheard of when we used tyres.
 And you cover such a lot of ground so quickly.
 Used with Oxygen Barrier Film and Protective Silage Covers, no waste on the top at all"

 A Cheaper and More Effective Clamp Sealing System

 For advice on making better silage, reducing waste and cutting feed costs check our Silage FAQ page or for prices and availability of Oxygen Barrier Film, Gravel Bags, Protective Silage Nets and Lorry Tyre Sidewalls contact Richard Webster.

-We can supply full loads throughout England, Wales, Scotland and Northern Ireland.
+We can supply full loads throughout England, Wales, Scotland.
 Availability of Tyre Sidewalls can be very limited during the silage season unless ordered ahead of time.
 We recommend ordering several months in advance of requirement.